 top of page

 Yes!
 For Marker training.
-How to condition a reward marker.
+How to condition a reward marker and use reward-based training affectively.

-Steps to train your dog a using an audible marker like a clicker or the word YES!
+Steps to train your dog using an audible marker like a clicker or the word YES!

 Goal: The goal for this session is to simply condition an auditory marker.